jekyll/jekyll/docs/_docs/continuous-integration/github-actions.md

 ### Control over gemset

-- **Jekyll version** --- Instead of using the classic GitHub Pages-provided version at `3.9.3`, you can use any version of Jekyll you want.
+- **Jekyll version** --- Instead of using the classic GitHub Pages-provided version specified in the [Dependency versions][ghp-whitelist] list, you can use any version of Jekyll you want.
 For example `{{site.version}}`, or point directly to the repository via the Gemfile.
 - **Plugins** --- You can use any Jekyll plugins irrespective of them being whitelisted by GitHub, including any `*.rb` files placed in the `_plugins` directory of your site.
 - **Themes** --- While using a custom theme is possible without Actions, it is now possible to use